 My Card Expired Years Ago

-At CitizenPath, we often hear from anxious customers who are worried that their card expired for a long time.
+At CitizenPath, we often hear from anxious customers who are concerned because their card expired a long time ago.
 The good news is that there is no penalty for an expired green card.
 There is no extra fee that you have to pay.
 Even if the card has already been expired for 10 years, the solution is to file a green card renewal application.

 In fact, you don’t lose permanent resident status when a card expires.
 Your status stays intact, but your proof of that status is expired.